-Yesterday morning he woke up extra early at 5 am and was coughing quite a bit.
-Dr. Dad (and by the way, this is an honorific title bestowed upon myself by myself, with absolutely no training to back it up) prescribes a little Chestal, a kid’s confectionary cough medicine designed exactly for these purposes.
-My wife, also not an MD, concurred in my diagnosis.
+Yesterday morning he woke up extra early at 5 a.m. and was coughing quite a bit.
+Dr. Dad (and by the way, this is an honorific title bestowed upon me by myself, with absolutely no training to back it up) prescribes a little Chestal, a kid’s confectionary cough medicine designed exactly for these purposes.
+My wife, also not an MD, concurred with my diagnosis.

 Only one problem.
 Complete refusal of the drug.
 My son is channeling Nancy Reagan, and is just saying No To Drugs.
 He is running, kicking and screaming, saying “NO, NO, NO” in a tone usually reserved for nightmares about people who live on Elm Street

 I wheedled.
 I cajoled.
 I even yelled.
 I promised chocolate treats and extra TV.
 I threatened the removal of privileges, including said TV.
 I gave him a timeout so that he would listen better.
 I threatened to throw out his bow and arrow and his cardboard box rocketship that he made in school.
 I was getting ready to take away playdates with his best friend Miles.
 I even went so far as to make a list of the things he would not be allowed to do in the future, including a ride in his beloved Barbie car that resides at my wife’s aunt’s farm in Indiana, and is the highlight of his summer.
 Nothing moves this kid.